dan-the-dev/tic-tac-toe-laravel/NOTES.md

 About the command: I've not created much command line tools in my life, it was funny, but the code for printing is not ideal :D but I decided it was enough to make it work, it was just to give a simple way to test the implementation works.
 Thanks to my approach, following a Clean Arch, the Command is a replacement of Controller: Command is for CLI, Controller is for HTTP requests.
 The services and repositories are the same.
+I tried at least to refactor to split it in small methods, assign variables to give names to logic, etc.

 Of course, refactoring could be infinite - I decided to stop at some point.